5. CLI

 delay_s (int)

-Delay (seconds) between submissions.
+Delay (seconds) between refresh.

 verbose (bool)